minprog/uva-prog-ai/10 Lectures/10 Week 1/70 Lecture 7.md

-# Lecture 7: Console Program
+# Lecture 7: Console Programs

 The Loop and a Half Problem, For Versus While Loop, The CheckerBoard Program Example, Methods in Java, Examples of Methods, The FactorialExample Program,